valboz/RTModel/docs/ModelCategories.md

 Note that both sources may have positive or negative impact parameters.

 The source radius is only given for the primary star, while the secondary star has a source radius calculated by the relation rho2 = rho1 * FR^(0.225), coming from approximate stellar mass-luminosity-radius relations for solar-type stars.
-In general, we do not expect that both sources have a detectable finite-size effect, so this relation is enforced with the only purpose to avoid the exploration of grossly unphysical models.
+This exponent can be changed by operating on the mass-radius and mass-luminosity exponents, as explained in [Fitting](Fitting.md).

 ## Single-lens-binary-source with xallarap (BO)